cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 If you're an Org Manager or Space Manager, go to the space with the teammate you want to remove.

-On the Space page, scroll down to the "Space users" section.
+On the Space page, scroll down to the “Space users” section.
 This has a list of all the space users.
-Click the "Remove User From Space" button.
+Click the "Remove All Space Roles" button.

+You can also remove a user from a Space by unchecking all of their space roles.

 {{% /dashboard %}}